tomrndom/osf-website/src/pages/about/board/index.md

       Luxembourg where she was the Open Source Community and Global Training Manager.
 Previously she was the OpenStack Instructor at Linux Academy and a Linux System Engineer on the Platform Engineering Cloud Operations team at Rackspace.
-She currently serves on the OpenStack Board, is an active member of the Openstack Ansible project, chair of the OpenInfra Foundation Diversity and Inclusion Working Group, and previously the chair of the OpenStack User Committee.
+She currently serves on the OpenInfra Board, is an active member of the Openstack Ansible project, chair of the OpenInfra Foundation Diversity and Inclusion Working Group, and previously the chair of the OpenStack User Committee.
 Amy spends her free time competing in